fermyno/my-first-type-in-program/README.md

 I keep this repository for sentimental reasons only, so it probably will not have much value for you.

-When I was 10 years old, a friend got a [Sinclair ZX80](https://pt.wikipedia.org/wiki/Sinclair_ZX80) computer, starting overnights by typing the codes that appeared in foreign magazines ([Type-in program](https://en.wikipedia.org/wiki/Type-in_program)) only available in the airport bookstore.
+When I was 10 years old, a friend got a Sinclair ZX80 [1] computer, starting overnights by typing the codes that appeared in foreign magazines Type-in program [2] only available in the airport bookstore.

 It was the beginning of a passion for the art of programming.

-The game "Bowling" was written by Paul Peraino, originally published in the magazine "[BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)" ([David H. Ahl](https://en.wikipedia.org/wiki/David_H._Ahl), 1973) and made available on [Vintage Basic](http://www.vintage-basic.net/) website.
+The game "Bowling" was written by Paul Peraino, originally published in the magazine "BASIC Computer Games" [3] (David H. Ahl [4], 1973) and made available on Vintage Basic [5] website.

 If you are bored and looking for something different to do, get a coffee and have fun!
 :-)